COVID-19 Vaccination Programme

 If you’re not registered with a GP in NI but live here or are temporarily a resident in NI, you can probably still receive a vaccine but you should email the Department of Health at the email address below and they will advise you how you can be vaccinated.

-Where to get a vaccination - first doses
+Where to get a vaccination - first doses and second doses

 To be vaccinated at a community pharmacy, you generally have to be registered with a GP in Northern Ireland.